vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 was back to my normal of the last few days after that, though still a bit lethargic.

+### Twenty-nine days later (2024-08-16)

+The notes for this day were taken the next morning (2024-08-17).
+Ironically I spent a lot of time on 2024-08-16 updating the overall notes but did not spend any time adding notes for the day itself!

+Overall, the day was fairly similar to the last few days.
+I continued not going to exercise, but did have other chores that led me to make brief outside trips, so I got some basic level of activity.
+Unlike the previous day, I had a seemingly complete bowel movement in the morning and did not feel the need to try in the afternoon.
+Overall I had a productive day, but the pain was still very much present and stayed in the "below the belly button" center/right area.
+I did notice occasional elevated sensation in my back (particularly the spinal cord) along with increases in pain, but the spinal cord sensations were not notable in and of themselves.

 ## Current learnings

 I was updating [best practices around abdominal